DiegR02/DiegR02/README.md

 ## Hi there 👋

-My name's Diego and I'm a Quality Assurance Automation, specialize in functional and automated testing.
-This is my personal repository where I store projects I've developed.
+My name's Diego, and I'm a Quality Assurance Automation Engineer specializing in functional and automated testing.
+This is my personal repository where I store the projects I've developed.
 Always learning and improving.

 ## About me ✎

-I'm graduated in Higher Degree in Cross-Platform Application Development & Higher Degree in Web Application Development.
-Also certified in ISTQB.
+I hold Higher Degrees in Cross-Platform Application Development and Web Application Development.
+I am also ISTQB certified.

 ## Skills 🔧